ProvisionGenie/ProvisionGenie/Docs/DeploymentGuide.md

 In Dataverse, we can setup [security roles](https://docs.microsoft.com/power-platform/admin/database-security#assign-security-roles-to-users-in-an-environment-that-has-a-dataverse-database) to prevent this and we created two security roles `ProvisionGenie Admin` and `ProvisionGenie User` as part of the solution that you will import in the next steps.

-You will need to create an application user and assign the security role to it.
+You will need to create an application user and assign the security roles to it.

-1. In case you don't have already an environment that you want to use for ProvisionGenie, follow these steps to [create a new environment with a database](https://docs.microsoft.com/power-platform/admin/create-environment#create-an-environment-with-a-database)
+1. In case you don't already have an environment that you want to use for ProvisionGenie, follow these steps to [create a new environment with a database](https://docs.microsoft.com/power-platform/admin/create-environment#create-an-environment-with-a-database)

 Important to know: a **Dataverse for Teams** environment is not enough - for reference read our [Architecture Decisions](/Docs/ArchitectureDecisions.md)